 - Wool, Cashmere, Rayon and other knitted fibres – will shrink from the heat.
 I tend to let my woolens, once spun, dry over the back of a chair covered in a towel.
 I make sure the arms are also folded over the chair so as not to overly stretch them.
 But please follow the washing instructions.

-Items to Replace Dryer Sheets and other Dryer Hacks
+Items to Replace Dryer Sheets and other Clothes Dryer Hacks.

 - Scented Homemade Woolen Balls – One of our favorite Dryer Hacks

 - You will need to make 2-4 balls.

 - Use 100% wool yarn which is fire resistant and tolerant of heat.
 Make a loop with the wool with your three middle fingers.

 - Then remove a finger.
 Twist the loop and press together to make a lump.
 Then start wrapping wool around the lump, changing directions every three to four wraps until the wool starts to form a ball.

 - Continue until you reach the size of a tennis ball.
 Use a Yarn Needle to pull the Wool through the ball to secure it.